 VHS Revival yields to Dario Argento’s masterclass in visceral terror

-For some, Dario Argento’s most accomplished venture into the realms of the supernatural is an exercise in style-over-substance.
+For some, Dario Argento’s most lauded movie is an exercise in style-over-substance.
 For one thing, there is no real plot to speak of.
-The action sometimes seems peripheral and the ostensibly makeshift manner in which the film’s music stops and starts seems loose to the extent where you may find yourself questioning the editing.
+The story sometimes seems peripheral, the pace erratic, and the makeshift manner in which the film’s music stops and starts seems loose to the extent where you may find yourself questioning the editing.
 This is nothing new in the realms of Italian horror cinema.
-Even the best of those movies are renown for their cavalier approach to filmmaking and rough-around-the-edges production, but very few benefit from it quite like Suspiria.
-The movie does not adhere to convention.
+Even the most accomplished of those movies are renown for their cavalier approach to filmmaking and rough-around-the-edges production, but very few benefit from it quite like Suspiria.
+The movie refuses to adhere to convention.
 It is designed to disorientate, to make the viewer feel lost and confused, emotions which are the very basis for paranoia and fear.
-Above all else it is a film that we experience.
+Above all else, it is a film that we experience.

 Goblin’s frantic intro ― exploding against an ambiguous black and white screen ― sets the tone for that disorientation, the film’s initial location acting as a gateway to the malevolent wonderland that awaits Susie’s arrival.
-The scene at the airport is one of only two that are shot using a natural palette, the other being Susie’s visit to the convention centre where she finds out about the coven’s leader, Helena Marcos, who was actually played by a ninety-year-old ex-hooker living on the streets of Rome at the time of production.
+The scene at the airport is one of only two that are shot using a natural palette, the other being Susie’s visit to the convention centre where she learns about the coven’s leader, Helena Marcos, who was actually played by a ninety-year-old ex-hooker living on the streets of Rome at the time of production.
 Those naturalistic scenes are the only instances that convey a sense of normality.
-The first is a brief prelude to a waiting evil, the second providing the only substantial interaction in the entire movie, a traditional scene which dissolves as soon as Susie returns to her lodgings at the Machiavellian dance academy.
+The first is a brief prelude to a waiting evil, the second providing the only substantial interaction in the entire movie, a traditional scene which dissolves as soon as Susie returns to her lodgings.